Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/stick_seat.md

 ### Nose Wheel Steering Button

-Both sticks carry a Nose Wheel Steering (NWS) button that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.
+Both sticks carry a Nose Wheel Steering (NWS or also NGS) button that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.